 Fees Under AllianceBernstein

 Investment management fees at AllianceBernstein can vary depending on the market value of your assets, what you invest in and if you participate in a wrap fee program through the firm.
+Fees may also be negotiated.
 The fee schedule for return-seeking and diversifying assets is below:

 In dollars, these fees would break down as: